Colleges & universities: a constant in American history | by David A. Tomar

 Private non-profit options top out at six, though a few of these enjoy considerable reputation.
 For instance, Carroll College in the capital city of Helena got its start in 1909 as a Catholic-founded liberal arts school.
 Though originally a men’s school, Carroll transformed into a co-educational campus in 1932.
 Today, the school’s 1500 student roster is actually 59% female.
-In spite of its modest size—one quite clearly reflective of the Montana population on the whole—Carroll is rated as U.S. News & World Report’s 3rd Best Value School in the western region and the West’s top regional college.
+In spite of its modest size — -one quite clearly reflective of the Montana population on the whole — -Carroll is rated as U.S. News and World Report’s 3rd Best Value School in the western region and the West’s top regional college.

 Fortunately for Montana’s students, the cost of tuition in the state is lower than average by a considerable sum.
 Where the national average for in-state tuition was $8,070 in 2012-2013, students in Montana paid an average of $6,267 to attend a public university.

 Nebraska joined the Union in 1867 as its 37th state.
 Just two years prior, the state’s Episcopalian Church had established the Mount Vernon College.
 Shortly after Nebraska gained statehood, the school turned its focus toward the education of prospective teachers.
 Today, after at least four name changes, the school remains in operation under the name Peru State College.